-San Jose is the capital of Costa Rica and it is located in the Central Valley.
+San Jose is the capital city of Costa Rica.
 It is an extensive plain guarded by majestic volcanoes and green hills, honoring the natural richness that exists throughout the national territory.
-You will find world-class museums, recreational parks, theaters, historic buildings and lots of shopping.
+There are many things to do in San Jose where you will find world-class museums, theaters, historic buildings and lots of shopping.
 Once in the city, visitors may choose among many one-day tours to nature destinations, inside and outside of the Central Valley.

 Things to do in San Jose

-Located in the heart of San José, the Teatro Nacional opened to the public in 1897 with a performance of Johann Wolfgang von Goethe's Faust.
-The National Theatre stood as a cultural asset of the country during a time when coffee exports were a source of its success.
-This building is considered the finest historic building in the capital of San Jose and it is known for its exquisite interior.
+Located in the heart of San Jose, el Teatro Nacional de Costa Rica opened to the public in 1897 with a performance of Johann Wolfgang von Goethe's Faust.
+It stood as a cultural asset of the country during a time when coffee exports were a source of its success.
+It is considered the finest historic building in the country and it is known for its exquisite interior.
 Performances by the National Symphonic Orchestra take place as part of the orchestra's regular season, and include both Costa Rican and foreign composers.

 Museo Nacional de Costa Rica

-The National Museum of Costa Rica invites you to learn about the cultural and natural history of Costa Ricans, from pre-Columbian times to the present.
-Its exhibition rooms show the varied collections in the fields of national history, archeology and natural history, which for 135 years has made up for being the oldest in the country.
+The Museo Nacional de Costa Rica invites you to learn about the cultural and natural history of the country, from Pre-Columbian times to the present.
+It exhibits collections in the fields of national history, archeology and natural history.
 It holds temporary exhibitions on artistic and cultural themes and has a varied schedule of activities throughout the year.
 The Museum is located in an emblematic building, declared Architectural Historical Heritage and symbol of the abolition of the army in Costa Rica.

 Museo de Jade

-The Jade Museum is an archaeological museum in San José, Costa Rica.
-Since 2014, it has been located in front of the Plaza de la Democracia.
+The Museo de Jade is an archaeological museum in San Jose Costa Rica.
+Since 2014, it has been located in front of La Plaza de la Democracia.
 It was founded in 1977 by Fidel Tristán Castro, the first president of the Instituto Nacional de Seguros (INS).
-The museum contains the world's largest collection of American jade.
+The museum contains the world's largest collection of american jade.
 There are over 7,000 items on display; most of these are dated between 500 BC and 300 BC.

 Pre-Columbian Gold Museum

-Discover the pre-columbian past and its transcendence in the present by visiting the Pre-Columbian Gold Museum.
-You will learn everything from how the first settlers arrived in the territory that is today Costa Rica to what is the reality that descendent Indigenous people live.
+One of the most interesting things to do in San Jose is visit the Pre-Columbian Gold Museum where you will learn everything from how the first settlers arrived in the territory that is today Costa Rica to what is now the reality of the descendant Indigenous people.
 About 688 pre-Columbian gold pieces are shown, and to highlight the richness of the archaeological collection, more pieces of ceramic and stone from the various regions and periods of the country are also included.

-“Mercado Central” in Spanish, is the largest market of the city of San José, Costa Rica.
-Established in 1880, it occupies an entire block on Avenida Central, 250m northwest of Parque Central.
+“Mercado Central” in Spanish, is the largest market of the city of San Jose Costa Rica.
+Established in 1880, it occupies an entire block on Avenida Central, 250 mts. northwest of Parque Central.
 The market contains a complex of narrow alleys with over 200 shops, stalls, and cheap restaurants called sodas.
-A huge range of meats, fish, fruits, vegetables, coffees, and other products are for sale including herbal remedies, souvenirs, and local handcrafts.
+A huge range of meats, fish, fruits, vegetables, coffee and other products are for sale including herbal remedies, souvenirs and local handicrafts.

 San Jose tours to other destinations nearby

-The Volcán Irazú is situated just a few kilometers from Cartago and it is a relatively short and pleasant drive from the capital city of San Jose.
+The Irazu Volcano is situated just a few kilometers from Cartago and it is a relatively short and pleasant drive from the capital city.
 The winding road traverses fertile lands in which all types and forms of vegetation are cultivated.
 Enjoy a spectacular panoramic view of the surrounding hills and valleys.

 La Paz Waterfall Gardens